electron-vite/electron-vite-vue/README.md

 The repo contains only the most basic files, dependencies and functionalities to ensure flexibility for various scenarios.

 You need a basic understanding of `Electron` and `Vite` to get started.
-But that's not mandatory - you can learn almost all the details by reading through the souce code.
+But that's not mandatory - you can learn almost all the details by reading through the source code.
 Trust me, this repo is not that complex. 😋

 ## Run Setup